-- 1. These serve as building blocks for the writings we do over the course of the semester. - 2.
-These may be handwritten. - 3.
-Prewritings are not accepted after the essay is turned in unless they have been signed/stamped by me before the essay was due. - E. In-Class Group Work - 1.
-This cannot be re-created and therefore cannot be made up.
+- b) These may be handwritten. - c) Prewritings are not accepted after the essay is turned in unless they have been signed/stamped by me before the essay was due. - 4.
+In-Class Group Work - a) This cannot be re-created and therefore cannot be made up.

-XII.
-Major Writing Assignments (70% of grade)
+B. Major Writing Assignments (70% of grade)

-- 1. All major assignments should be turned in at the beginning of class.
+All major assignments should be turned in at the beginning of class.
 If you arrive late to class, your work may be counted late.

-Do not skip class or come to class late in order to finish an essay and/or cover letter. - 2.
-Essays (50% of total grade) - a) Essays should be typed and properly formatted according to MLA or APA style, depending upon the assignment, which we will study during this class. - 3.
+Do not skip class or come to class late in order to finish an essay and/or cover letter.

+- 1. Essays (50% of total grade) - a) Essays should be typed and properly formatted according to MLA or APA style, depending upon the assignment, which we will study during this class. - 2.
 Cover Letters (averaged as 20% of total grade) - a) Cover Letters will be written for essays 1-3, and they should be formatted in full-block business style, which we will also study during this course.

-B. Essay Extra Credit
+C. Essay Extra Credit

-- 1. You may earn up to 5 extra credit points on essays and cover letters if you go to the writing center either in person or online.
-(Consult with me if you use the online writing center.) - 2.
-Access the rules for essay extra credit on my Extra Credit webpage, and carefully read the rules and instructions. - 3.
+You may earn up to 5 extra credit points on essays and cover letters if you go to the writing center either in person or online.
+(Consult with me if you use the online writing center.)

+- 1. Access the rules for essay extra credit on my Extra Credit webpage, and carefully read the rules and instructions. - 2.
 Because I believe this is so important, I will give you extra extra credit for the first assignment.
-If you take your MLA Format Assignment to the writing center, you may earn up to 10 extra credit points.
-This only applies to the first writing assignment.
+If you take your Essay 1/Cover Letter to the writing center, you may earn up to 10 extra credit points.
+This only applies to the first essay.

-XIII.
-Pursuit of Course Objectives
+X. Pursuit of Course Objectives